Communist Party of Ireland: Organisation and activity

 The general secretary of the party is Jimmy Corcoran.
 The CPI publishes a monthly magazine called Socialist Voice.
 There are also branches in Cork, Galway, Munster, and Mid-Ulster.

 While it is a registered party, the CPI has rarely run candidates in elections and has never had electoral success.
 The CPI operates a bookshop in Dublin called Connolly Books, which is named after the Irish socialist James Connolly.

 The party and its members are prominent in a number of campaigns such as advocating a "No" vote in the Lisbon Treaty referendums.
 The party has also advocated a referendum on the Irish bailout of banks.
 It also continues to oppose the European Union and membership of the euro currency.
 The CPI set up the Repudiate The Debt campaign to further this objective.
-The CPI is active in Right2Water Ireland and has called for a constitutional amendment to enshrine ownership of water in the hands of the Irish people and not the state.
+In the 2010s, the CPI was active in Right2Water Ireland and called for a constitutional amendment to enshrine ownership of water in the hands of the Irish people and not the state.
 The party also supported the anti-war movement in Ireland as part of the Peace and Neutrality Alliance.
-The CPI is heavily involved in campaigning groups such as the Trade Union Left Forum, Peadar O'Donnell Socialist Republican Forum, the Campaign For Public Housing and CATU Tenants Union.
-The party is recognised for its support of left wing and anti imperialist projects around the world.
-It has regular interaction with, and solidarity actions for countries such as Cuba, Venezuela, Nicaragua, Bolivia, Vietnam, and China.

 In November 2017, the Standards in Public Office Commission stated that some statements of accounts had been received from the CPI, but they were found not to be compliant because the accounts were not audited.
 It decided against appointing a public auditor as the CPI did not receive any funding from the exchequer.